-Date of withdrawal from school.; and
+Date of withdrawal from school.

-Such additional information as the district may prescribe.

-The district may also request the social security number of the student and will include the social security number on the permanent record only if the eligible student or parent complies with the request.
+The district may request the social security number of the student.
 The request shall include notification to the eligible student or the student’s parent(s) that the provision of the social security number is voluntary and notification of the purpose for which the social security number will be used.

 The district shall retain permanent records in a minimum one-hour fire-safe place in the district, or keep a duplicate copy of the permanent records in a safe depository in another district location.